ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Users/Coder/_index.md

 ## Role
 The primary role of coders in ready4 [modelling projects](/docs/getting-started/concepts/project/) is to author [modules](/docs/getting-started/concepts/module/) that implement [computational models](/docs/getting-started/concepts/model/).

+## Tools
+The ready4 tools of most use to coders are the [software framework libraries](/docs/software/libraries/types/framework/) for [authoring modules](/docs/framework/use/authoring-modules/).

-## Benefits of using ready4
+## Benefits
-ready4 provides an opportunity to write [software](/docs/software/) that matters!
+ready4 provides an opportunity to write software that matters!
 Our aim is to help improve the lives of young people through [empowering decision makers with better models](/docs/getting-started/motivation/).
-If you already write code for youth mental health modelling projects, ready4 may also be helpful to you by enhancing your impact (providing a [framework](/docs/framework/) for modular models that facilitate re-use by others) and efficiency (through partial automation of code development and quality-assurance workflows).
+If you already write code for youth mental health modelling projects, the ready4 software framework may help you enhance your impact (facilitating code re-use) and work-efficiency (through partial automation of code development and quality-assurance workflows).

 ## Contributing to ready4
 The types of [contribution](/docs/contribution-guidelines/) you can make to ready4 include: